Frequently asked questions

 What do I need an encapsulated service system for?
 Isn’t an adaptive service system enough?

-The encapsulated service system (integrated as standard, patent pending) enables pool operating personnel to access the water side of the climbing area.
+The encapsulated service system (patented and integrated as standard) enables pool operating personnel to access the water side of the climbing area.
 It is used for the regular inspection of the climbing holds required by DIN EN 12572 and DIN EN 17164 and for cleaning the climbing surface.

 Easy and cost-effective operating of a poolside climbing wall is only possible because of the integrated encapsulated service system – otherwise a lifting platform would have to be provided every time.